 Just like in any other city, it’s best to be cautious when using an ATM.
 See that the ATM hasn’t been tampered with, and cover the keypad when typing in your PIN.

-London has some great public transport options, here’s a breakdown on which are the safest for solo female travellers.
+London has some great public transport options, so here’s a breakdown of which are the safest for solo female travellers.

-If you are wondering if its safe to travel in London, I’ve all the top ways for you to travel safely in London.
+If you are wondering if it’s safe to travel in London, I’ve covered all the top ways for you to travel safely in London.

 The London Underground is a local favourite, as thousands of locals use it every single day.

 Nothing is ever 100% safe, but the London Underground is known for leading the world in transit safety.
-Plus they are CCTV cameras in operation on the underground to capture any incidents.
+Plus, there are CCTV cameras in operation on the Underground to capture any incidents.

 The bus system is generally safe.
-The only problems you might encounter is the occasional pickpocket and drunk ravers (mostly on weekends after a night out).
+The only problems you might encounter are the occasional pickpocket and drunk ravers (mostly on weekends after a night out).

 For this reason, I suggest you keep your valuables safe on you and travel downstairs on the bus if you’re alone and it’s late at night.
 This means there’ll always be other passengers and the driver will hear if there’s any commotion.

-People will generally hand in cards and wallets they find to the driver who will then had it in to, the bus companies lost and found department.
-If your details and contact number are in your purse, they will call you and tell you they have your belonging and where to collect it.
+People will generally hand cards and wallets they find to the driver, who will then hand them to the bus company’s lost and found department.
+If your details and contact number are in your purse, they will call you and tell you they have your belongings and where to collect it.

-Uber is usually quite safe in London, but some risks that come with getting in any car.
+Uber is usually quite safe in London, but there are some risks that come with getting in any car.
 Be sure to stick to Uber’s official safety precautions if you decide to use the service.
-You can also send your route to A friend, to make sure they can track that you got home ok.
+You can also send your route to a friend, to make sure they can track that you got home okay.
 I do this all the time after a night out with friends.